 JOSEPH PACE FILTRANISME | HIS LIFE, HIS WORK, HIS ART

-by Albert Russo, 134 pages with interviews and photos, ed.
+The new book by Albert Russo, 134 pages with interviews, critical essays and photos, ed.
 Amazon in 2021.

 Joseph Pace and I met in Rome through a mutual friend, the extraordinary Laura Maggi.
 This was a most serendipitous encounter, since we both grew up in Congo and would share many memories.
 Then too, we discovered that we had much more in common, our art, our writings and our Weltanschauung.
 A true Renaissance man, Joseph Pace is a painter, a sculptor, a philosopher, a peace activist, through his art, mainly. –Albert Russo, July 2021, Tel Aviv, Israel.